 And make no mistake about it, what is happening in the Middle East is just another facet of this clash.
-It is not a yearning for Americanstyle democracy.
-Indeed, democratic elections in Tunisia, Egypt, Libya, Bahrain or where have you, could easily bring - and in some cases are bringing - an Iranian-style theocracy into power.
+It is not a yearning for American-style democracy.
+Indeed, democratic elections in Tunisia, Egypt, Libya, Bahrain or where have you, could easily bring an Iranian-style theocracy into power.
 Why?
 Because American-style democracy is not part of the lexicon of these countries, and after decades of dominations by dictators and tyrants, they know little else.
-Further, the mosques and their imams/mullahs dominate the culture and their views are the most loudly heard, not those of the Facebook-empowered intelligentsia of the cities.
+Further, the mosques and their imams/mullahs dominate the culture and their views are the most loudly heard, not those of the Facebookempowered intelligentsia of the cities.
 And how many of these imams/mullahs relate to Abraham and his path?

-As we know, Abraham, the Hebrew, was the "father of many nations."9 His immediate descendants included: Ishmael (the progenitor Arab/Muslim people) and Isaac, the father of: Esau (also known as Edom, the progenitor of the Western/Christian world), and Jacob (also known as Israel, the progenitor of the Jews).
+As we know, Abraham, the Hebrew, was the "father of many nations."
+His immediate descendants included: Ishmael (the progenitor Arab/Muslim people) and Isaac, the father of: Esau (also known as Edom, the progenitor of the Western/Christian world), and Jacob (also known as Israel, the progenitor of the Jews).